What’s a promising public relations intern’s secret?

 The future PR superstar will often fail because they prefer doing things their way.
 But frequent failure leads to faster growth — and a public relations intern with progressive ideas and novel inspirations will keep trying where others would have given up a long time ago.

 In short: They learn faster by thinking for themselves — and constant trial-by-error.
-The public relations intern with future PR superstar qualities aren’t the easiest to manage, but they also never stop trying.
+The public relations intern with future PR superstar qualities isn’t the easiest to manage, but they also never stop trying.

 Career Advice for Public Relations Interns